RallyTools/Rally-User-Management/README.md

 and performs the following functions:
 - Creates the users in your Rally subscription if they do not exist, and
 - Assigns and/or updates permissions to users across workspaces and projects.
+- Assigns and/or updates team memberships for users across projects
 - Enables or disables user in your Rally subscription